gear-foundation/gear-wiki/docs/developing-contracts/token-standards/gnft721.md

 Obviously, if you send a second transaction with identical parameters and identifiers(nonces), it is not expected to be re-executed, but the 'cached' result will be returned.
 Hence, idempotence and state consistency are achieved:
 ![](../img/gnft721-3.jpg)

-Now all involved transactions are 'cached' and if gas will run out, then transaction can be re-sended with required amount of gas and due to idempotency executed successfuly.
+Now all involved transactions are 'cached' and if gas will run out, then the transaction can be re-sended with required amount of gas and due to idempotency executed successfully.
 Note, that state will be changed only once and tokens will be received by NFTMarketplace contract.